wahyumumtazsyah04/MerajutASA/STAKEHOLDER_GUIDE.md

 ---

-*For questions about stakeholder engagement or this guide, contact: stakeholders@merajutasa.org*
+*For questions about stakeholder engagement or this guide, contact: stakeholders@merajutasa.id*